sabirdvd/sunshineatnoon.github.io/_posts/2015-9-23-Use-scrapy-to-scrape-Amazon.md

         #drop amazon table if it exists
         self.cur.execute("DROP TABLE IF EXISTS Amazon")

-To keep the code neat, I will use a single function storeInDb to store the item in sqlite database, so the process_item function looks like this:
+Now we can implement the most important function of the pipeline:`process_item()`.
+To keep the code neat, I will use a single function storeInDb to store the item in sqlite database, so the `process_item()` function looks like this:

     def process_item(self, item, spider):
         self.storeInDb(item)
         return item
+The storeInDb function is also easy, it just excute an insert SQL statement.
+The code is like this:

+    def storeInDb(self,item):
+        self.cur.execute("INSERT INTO Amazon(\
+            name, \
+            path, \
+            source \
+            ) \
+        VALUES( ?, ?, ?)", \
+        ( \
+            item.get('Name',''),
+            item.get('Path',''),
+            item.get('Source','')
+        ))
+        print '------------------------'
+        print 'Data Stored in Database'
+        print '------------------------'
+        self.con.commit()
+We are almost done with pipeline, but we all want to be good citizens, don't we?
+So we help close the connection to the database before we detroy the class instance, so we implement our last two function in pipeline like this:

+    def closeDB(self):
+        self.con.close()

+    def __del__(self):
+        self.closeDB()
+Now we are done with the pipeline.

+## Create and modify amazonSpider.py.

+Here comes the most chanllege one: the spider which crawls information from the website.
+In order to create a spider, we first create a new file called amazonSpider.py in the amazon/spiders folder.
+The most important function in a spider is parse(), which defines what to do to a page we crawled.